-The PDP-WT recommends modifying clause 10 - "Council Deliberations of Annex A" of the ICANN Bylaws to reflect current practice and requirements in the rules of procedure to consider a report if it is received at least eight (8) days in advance of a Council meeting, otherwise the report shall be considered at the next Council meeting.
-In addition, the PDP-WT recommends adding language to codify the current practice that any voting Council meeting.
-In addition of a final report for one Council meeting.
+■ The PDP-WT recommends modifying clause 10 - "Council Deliberations of Annex A" of the ICANN Bylaws to reflect current practice and requirements in the rules of procedure to consider a report if it is received at least eight (8) days in advance of a Council meeting, otherwise the report shall be considered at the next Council meeting.
+In addition, the PDP-WT recommends adding language to codify the current practice that any Council member can request the deferral of the consideration of a final report for one Council meeting.